Back to Deals

 RBC® British Airways Visa Infinite

-RBC® has a boosted offer on its British Airways co-branded card.
+RBC® has an ongoing boosted offer on its British Airways co-branded card.
 While the value is quite strong, the spending requirement is higher and on a shorter timeframe than the Avion cards.

 Also, Avios are harder to use and more restrictive than Avion points.
 As Avion can be transferred 1:1 to Avios, I’d always opt for flexibility first, and only apply for the more limited card after exhausting other options.